ClickSend/clicksend-csharp/docs/PostPostcardApi.md

 <a name="postpostcardshistoryexportget"></a>
 # **PostPostcardsHistoryExportGet**
-> System.IO.Stream PostPostcardsHistoryExportGet (string filename)
+> string PostPostcardsHistoryExportGet (string filename)

 Export postcard history to a CSV file